If like me you love swimming in the sea, but swimming in the ocean scares you, you will love natural formations like the fairy pools in Noosa Heads.

 There is also much more to Noosa National Park than just the fairy pools.
 If you have longer you can go on beautiful coastal walks around the park and to famous viewpoints like Hell’s Gate.

-Where to stay in Noosa Heads
+Where to stay to visit the fairy pools of Noosa Heads

 If you want to spend a night in Noosa Heads (great choice!) there are plenty of options for accommodation, both close to the Main Beach and slightly further out.
+Here are some options for every budget.

 Have you been to the fairy pools of Noosa Heads?
 How did you find it?
 Let me know in the comments below!
 I personally had a great time at the fairy pools of Noosa Heads.